Gordon & MacPhail: The World's Oldest Whisky

 On 11 March 2010, Gordon & MacPhail made history by launching Mortlach 70 Years Old Speyside Single Malt Scotch Whisky, the world's oldest bottled single malt whisky.

 On 8 March 2011, Gordon & MacPhail released the 2nd in the Generations series by launching Glenlivet 1940 70 Years Old.

 On 20 September 2012 Gordon & MacPhail released Generations Glenlivet 1940 70 Years Old (Release 2).
 This second, and final, release from Cask 339 created worldwide interest, with a number of these bottles distributed as far as Australia through Alba Whisky.

 In 2021, the company released a new whisky which extended the record: Generations 80-Year-Old from Glenlivet.

+In 2025, the company released an 85 year old Glenlivet single malt.
+The cask was filled February 3, 1940 and was bottled in May, 2025 at 43.7% ABV with 125 bottles available for purchase worldwide.

 The Shop

 As of late 2022, Gordon & MacPhail's primary retail shop was located on South Street in Elgin and had been in that location since May 1895.
 At the time, the shop was split into four sections.
 The Deli, The Wines and Spirits Department, The Grocery Department, and The Whisky Room, which had one of the largest collections of whisky in the world.
-A news item in December 2022 indicated that a significant change would soon be made.
-The premises on South Street would "undergo a multi-million pound makeover" in order to become a tourist attraction as the "whisky experience" while the actual shop would be moved to Unit 1 of the nearby St Giles' Centre.
+The original store is currently undergoing a multi million pound upgrade, and while this is completed, the Retail shop and tasting room is located at the nearby Johnstons of Elgin site.

 Distiller

-In 1993 Gordon & MacPhail purchased Benromach Distillery in Forres.
+In 1993 Gordon & MacPhail purchased Benromach Distillery in Forres and reopened it in 1998 on its 100th anniversary.
+HRH Prince Charles cut the ribbon at the re-opening ceremony.
+The company built Cairn Distillery near Grantown-on-Spey and began operations in October, 2022.